-We've documented 14 accessibility features for Subnautica, including Fully Voiced (Or No Speech), Select Difficulty, Remap Buttons, Visual Cues and Some Speech Subtitled.
-Its accessibility is strongest in Controls and Reading but it also has features in Audio and Difficulty to reduce unintended barriers.
+We've documented 17 accessibility features for Subnautica, including Fully Voiced (Or No Speech), Select Difficulty, No Holds, Remap Buttons and Visual Cues.
+Its accessibility is strongest in Controls and Reading but it also has features in Visual, Audio and Difficulty to reduce unintended barriers.

 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.